espressif/esptool/docs/en/espefuse/burn-key-cmd.rst

     :not esp32: - ``--no-write-protect``.
 Disable write-protecting of the key.
 The key remains writable.
 The keys use the RS coding scheme that does not support post-write data changes.
 Forced write can damage RS encoding bits.
 The write-protecting of keypurposes does not depend on the option, it will be set anyway.
     :not esp32: - ``--no-read-protect``.
 Disable read-protecting of the key.
 The key remains readable software.
 The key with keypurpose [USER, RESERVED and .._DIGEST] will remain readable anyway, but for the rest keypurposes the read-protection will be defined by this option (Read-protect by default).
     - ``--force-write-always``.
 Write the eFuse key even if it looks like it is already been written, or is write protected.
 Note that this option can't disable write protection, or clear any bit which has already been set.
+    - ``--show-sensitive-info``.
+Show data to be burned (may expose sensitive data).
+Enabled if --debug is used.
+Use this option to see the byte order of the data being written.

 .. only:: esp32